Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Sensitivity Analysis for Quantiles of Individual Treatment Effects

 Since $\bs{u}$ is unknown, this $p$-value is not calculable. \citet{Rosenbaum02a} proposed to take supremum of the $p$-value over $\bs{u}\in \mathcal{U}$ to ensure its validity for testing the sharp null $H_{\bs{\delta}}$.

-We then consider testing for the composite null $H_{k,c}$ in \eqref{eq:H_Nkc} on quantiles of individual treatment effects under a sensitivity model.
-To ensure the validity of the test, we will take the supremum of the $p$-value in \eqref{eq:p_Z_delta_u} over both $\bs{\delta} \in \mathcal{H}_{k,c}$ and $\bs{u} \in \mathcal{U}$.
-Unlike the SCRE with $\Gamma=1$, for general sensitivity models with $\Gamma > 1$, the stratified rank score statistic is no longer distribution free, and the imputed tail probability in \eqref{eq:tail_prob_sen} generally depends on both the imputed potential outcome $\bs{Y}_{\bs{Z},\bs{\delta}}(0)$ and the hidden confounding $\bs{u}$.
+We then consider testing for the composite null $H_{k,c}$ in \eqref{eq:H_Nkc} under a sensitivity model.
+To ensure the validity of the test, we take the supremum of the $p$-value in \eqref{eq:p_Z_delta_u} over both $\bs{\delta} \in \mathcal{H}_{k,c}$ and $\bs{u} \in \mathcal{U}$.
+Unlike the SCRE, for general sensitivity models with $\Gamma > 1$, the stratified rank score statistic is no longer distribution free, and the imputed tail probability in \eqref{eq:tail_prob_sen} generally depends on both the imputed potential outcome $\bs{Y}_{\bs{Z},\bs{\delta}}(0)$ and the hidden confounding $\bs{u}$.
 Fortunately, as demonstrated in the supplementary material, with the stratified rank score statistic, the supremum of the tail probability in \eqref{eq:tail_prob_sen} over $\bs{u} \in \mathcal{U}$ does not depend on the imputed potential outcome $Y_{\bs{Z}, \bs{\delta}}(0)$, and it can be achieved at some $\bs{u} \in \mathcal{U}$.
 Intuitively, the distribution free property holds when we consider the worst-case scenario.
-We are then able to define
+We then define

 where $\bs{y}\in \mathbb{R}^N$ can be any constant vector.
 We can then simplify the supremum of the $p$-value in \eqref{eq:p_Z_delta_u} over all sensitivity models with bias at most $\Gamma$ and all $\bs{\delta}\in \mathcal{H}_{k,c}$.